 Primary School workshops

-In this one-off workshop, students will explore the vibrant artworks of Amy Claire Mills, a disabled and Neurodivergent artist working on Gadigal Land.
-Inspired by her bold and imaginative pieces, they’ll reflect on the kind of soft spaces—safe, welcoming places—they’d love to spend time in.
+In this one-off workshop, students will explore the vibrant artworks of Amy Claire Mills, a disabled and neurodivergent artist working on Gadigal Land, in Sydney.
+Inspired by her bold and imaginative textiles and soft sculpture pieces, students will reflect on the kind of soft spaces—safe, welcoming places—they’d love to spend time in.

 Students imagine a hungry monster living under their couch and write about their first epic encounter with it as a narrative poem.
 Students will be guided through key aspects of the form and the use of various poetic devices including repetition and simile.